AllifAmey/blogapp-frontend/README.md

 Create User
 Log in as User
 Create Blogs
-Change default font style for blogs - frontend only will be changed soon.
+Change default font style for blogs.
 See blogs from all users.